Climdyn/qgs/documentation/source/files/model_description.rst

     `doi:10.1175/1520-0469(1987)044%3C3282%3ATOMEAW%3E2.0.CO%3B2 <https://doi.org/10.1175/1520-0469(1987)044%3C3282%3ATOMEAW%3E2.0.CO%3B2>`_

 * A QG atmosphere coupled to a closed-basin shallow-water ocean through friction and heat exchange.
-  This configuration is the model `MAOOAM`_ by De Cruz, Demaeyer and Vannitsem; exhibiting oceanic low-frequency variability.
-It is described in details in the articles:
+  This configuration is the model `MAOOAM`_ by De Cruz, Demaeyer and Vannitsem.
+This model exhibits low-frequency variability in a coupled ocean-atmosphere mode.
+It is described in detail in the articles:

   * Vannitsem, S., Demaeyer, J., De Cruz, L., & Ghil, M. (2015). *Low-frequency variability and heat transport in a low-order nonlinear coupled ocean–atmosphere model*.
 Physica D: Nonlinear Phenomena, **309**, 71-85.